AI Concept Envisioning (ACE) Toolkit

 Educators and design teams needed printable and tangible materials for group critique so they could rearrange, sort, and cluster concepts.

 We redesigned the toolkit as a Figma Community resource, placing it directly where designers ideate.
-Components became modular, tactile, and remixable to support reflection, collaboration, and critique within real workflows.
+Components became modular, tactile, and remixable to support reflection, collaboration, and critique.

 AI Capability Library

-Refined layout of each definition, use cases, and added user guides around why these capability matters for concept reasoning.
+Refined layout of each definition, use cases, and added user guides around why this capability matters for concept reasoning.

 Value Reflection Cards